bastibe/RunForrest/README.md

 hard to set up, and multiprocessing is kind of limited...
 I've been there, I've done that, and was not satisfied.

+Furthermore, none of the above can handle seriously buggy programs that throw segfaults, corrupt your file system, leak memory, and exhaust your process limits.
+All of this has happened to me when I tried to run scientific code.

 So why is RunForrest better?

 1. Understandable.
 Just short of 200 lines of source code is manageable.
 2. No complicated dependencies.
 A recent version of Python with `dill` is all you need.
 3. Simple.
 The above call graph will now look like this:
+4. Robust.
+Runforrest survives errors, crashes, and even reboots, without losing data.

 ```python
 from runforrest import TaskList, defer